StefKode/smlogger/README.md

 - setup your Raspberry PI and make sure it is running and reachable
 - clone this repository
 - in directory *deployment* create *config.yml* based on the example file *config.yml-example* and apply changes as needed
-- copy the file *smlogger.conf-example* to *deploymnent/smlogger.conf* and apply all settings
+- copy the file *smlogger.conf-example* to *smlogger.conf* and apply all settings
 - cd into *deployment*
 - type *make*